 Twitter can also be an interesting tool for recruiting, even if it presents a smaller impact.
 Twitter works like a news feed, so you can directly broadcast your job posting in the feed of your subscribers.

-It is important to understand the specific language Twitter uses and use hashtags to promote your postings.
+It is important to understand the specific language Twitter uses and to use hashtags to promote your postings.
 For example, for an engineering position you could use: « We are currently looking for a #civil #engineer for our #Drummondville office! #jobs .» Including those key words means you will reach your subscribers but also any users who use the hashtags mentioned in your post.

 Cost: Just like Facebook, tweeting is free.
 But you will have to pay extra if you would like Twitter to send your post to a targeted audience.